Hyraze/ai-collective-tools/README.md

 - [Canva](https://www.canva.com/) - Use it to create social media posts, presentations, posters, videos, logos and more. `#freemium`
 - [Designs AI](https://designs.ai/) - Make a logo, video, social media banner, business card, flyer, mockup and more with AI. `#freemium`
 - [Stream Slides](https://streamslide.io/) - YouTube Video to Slides Converter. `#free`
+- [svg.io](https://svg.io) - The power of AI with our Free Text-to-SVG Generator!
+Effortlessly convert your text prompts into stunning SVG images using our advanced AI technology. `free`

 ## Developer

 - [Mintlify](https://mintlify.com/) - Mintlify: Streamline code documentation with one-click automation for developers, enhancing code clarity and saving time. `#freemium`